dhis2/dhis2-docs/src/commonmark/en/content/user/configure-report-functionality.md

 How data is aggregated depends on the dimension of aggregation (see further down).

-Along the orgunit level dimension data is always summed up, simply added together.
+Along the orgunit level dimension data is always summed up; i.e. simply added together.
 Note that raw data is never percentages, and therefore can be summed together.
 Indicator values that can be percentages are treated differently (re-calculated at each level, never summed up).